SoaringMoon/WaifuNetwork/Archive/Threads/robowaifumeta4 Rugged Mountains on the Shore.md

 This being said, I am currently working on a selective output mechanical multiplexing system and mechanical power distribution system.
 Once I get a good working design, it should dramatically reduce costs and mass of complex motion systems at the cost of latency to action.
 Pic related is very similar to the designs I'm working on.
 The big problem being latency, making sure her movements are within relative human norms.
 (Humans can typically react with within 10 ns, I'm reaching for 10 ms.)

 # 305
-I recently purchased [spoiler]robowaifu.link and robowaifu.online[/spoiler] I was looking for others but.com is taken and interestingly robowaifu.tech is also taken.
+I recently purchased %%robowaifu.link and robowaifu.online%% I was looking for others but.com is taken and interestingly robowaifu.tech is also taken.
 I think the .link could be useful as a hub to connect islands of the robowaifu "enthusiast" community.
 Chobitsu, how would you feel about being linked from such a hub?
 Are we wanting to maintain a low profile or is the cat out of the bag so why not?
 Are there any other domains you think would be useful to snatch up before this becomes more mainstream?